Mechanics of Thinking: How Your Mind Works?

 “Mind” is a system for thinking.

-It’s the machine that takes input from your senses and produces thinking (thoughts, ideas, and concepts).
+It’s the software that takes input from your senses and produces thinking (thoughts, ideas, and concepts).

 Those ideas help you to survive in the (modern) jungle.
 Besides basic survival, they help you get what you want out of life, whether financial freedom, fulfillment, or something else.